pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 * We want to develop the application so that it can be used by users with a range of technical abilities.
 This will mean designing multiple implementations of almost everything.

 * The Remote Ecosystem example is an easy one.
 We need to figure out how we are going to approach more complex diagrams, and convey the information effectivly.

+* Getting IBM to sign the dotted line